How to Talk to the Veteran in Your Life About Hearing Loss

 We at Oliveira Audiology and Hearing Center are experienced working with people with all types of hearing loss.
 If the veteran in your life has developed hearing problems as a result of loud noises in combat zones, we’ll work with you to restore function and capability.
 We rely on highly-trained audiologists and the best products available to offer the best hearing services in Laredo, Texas and the surrounding areas.

-We can handle all of your needs from diagnostics to rehabilitative services.
+We can handle all of your needs from diagnostics to rehabilitative services and more.
 As a family-owned practice, we stake our reputation on your satisfaction and always put the patient first.
-Contact us today to get started with a consultation.
+Contact us today to get started with a consultation or call us with any questions at (956) 269-9907.